nodeca/nodeca/docs/nodeca-technical/server-modules.md

 # Server Modules

 All modules/methods from `server` folder will be mapped to API Tree under `nodeca.server` scope.
 Those items will be also publically to clients (via streams).
 Example:
-example:

 ```
 ├─ server/